Degeneration scheme of 4-dimensional Painlev\'e-type equations

 \section{List of Hamiltonians}

 There are 22 Hamiltonian systems that we treat in this paper.
 However these do not include the case that associated linear equations have singularities of ramified type.
 We will deal with only the unramified cases in this paper.
 We expect a further research including ramified case.
-Before we go into the explanation about the theory, let us see the expressions of the 22 Hamiltonians.
+Let us see the expressions of the 22 Hamiltonians.

 In the first place we look at the Garnier system and degenerate Garnier systems, which are classical systems found in the early 20th century.
 On the degeneration scheme of this family, a detailed study is now well known \cite{Km}, though we introduce new expressions for some of these systems.